box/box-developer-changelog/content/2022/02-16-client-credentials-support-in-the-sdks.md

 # Client Credentials support in the SDKs

-Our [`.NET` SDK][3] now supports Client Credentials.
+Our [`.NET`][3] and [`Java`][5] SDKs now support Client Credentials Grant authentication.
 We plan to release the support for the other SDKs in the coming weeks.

 <!-- more -->

 Back in November 2020, we released a new authentication type for custom applications called Client Credentials.
 Today, we have started releasing SDK support for the new type.

 ## Updates

-* Added new sample tag and example on our [Client Credentials guide page][4].
+* Added new sample tags and examples on our [Client Credentials guide page][4].

 ## Where to get support